t288matt/vatpac-stats/ARCHITECTURE_OVERVIEW.md

 - **Standardized Format**: Consistent API structure across all endpoints
 - **Error Handling**: Graceful handling of missing or malformed data
 - **Performance**: Optimized for high-frequency API polling
+- **Flight Tracking**: Complete position history for every flight

-This architecture provides a robust, scalable, and maintainable foundation for the VATSIM data collection system, optimized for modern operational requirements and Grafana integration.
+This architecture provides a robust, scalable, and maintainable foundation for the VATSIM data collection system, optimized for modern operational requirements and Grafana integration with complete flight tracking capabilities.